Kyagara/fred/README.md

 ## Features

--   Movement with Inventory open
+-   Movement with Inventory open.
--   Link items in chat
+-   Link items in chat.
 -   Play sound on a new player message.
--   More control over the Minecraft Music (control music delay, keybinds to skip, change volume, show what is playing)
+-   More control over the Minecraft Music (control music delay, keybinds to skip, change volume, show what is playing).
 -   Disable any Toasts (tutorial, recipe, advancement).
 -   Keep the current session chat history.
 -   Show basic world info on chat when joining a world.